 Prior to joining Vertex, Dr. Saltarelli served as chief medical officer at Annexon Biosciences, Inc. and served as the chief science officer and senior vice president of Mallinckrodt.
-Dr. Saltarelli served as senior vice president of clinical development and medical affairs at Shire.
-His diverse background spans more than three decades across medical science, clinical drug development and the scientific and regulatory aspects of clinical program design.
-He joined Shire from Abbott Laboratories where he served as the divisional vice president directly accountable for all aspects of clinical development, medical affairs and development strategy for global neuroscience and anesthesia products.
-Prior to that, he spent seven years at Pfizer global research and development in Connecticut, ultimately as an executive director, head of the CNS early clinical development group.
-He served as director of MindImmune Therapeutics.
-He served for four years as an assistant professor of neurology at Emory University School of Medicine.
+Dr. Saltarelli previously served as senior vice president of clinical development and medical affairs at Shire.
+He joined Shire from Abbott Laboratories where he served as the divisional vice president, where he was directly accountable for all aspects of clinical development, medical affairs and development strategy for global neuroscience and anesthesia products.
+Prior to that, he spent seven years at Pfizer Global Research and Development in Connecticut, ultimately as head of the CNS early clinical development group.
+He previously served as a non-executive director of MindImmune Therapeutics and as Assistant Professor of Neurology at Emory University School of Medicine.